wagslane/blog/content/posts/developers-learn-to-say-no.md

 After working on a codebase that is shared by many applications, you will begin to have a better understanding of why it's important to keep application-specific concerns out of shared libraries.

 Let's pretend you're building a simple password validation library.
 It exposes a function called `getPasswordComplexity(String) -> Int`.
-It takes a `string` as input, and returns a "complexity score" from `0-100`.
+It takes a `string` as input and returns a "complexity score" from `0-100`.
 Some of your users might ask you to also return specific error messages when the "complexity score" is below a certain threshold.
 Something like:

 > Please enter a longer password